dareid/chakram/README.md

 ## Introduction
 Chakram builds on top of the mocha testing framework, as such, the tests follow the [BDD style](http://mochajs.org/#getting-started).
 As this library focuses on testing REST APIs, the tests are naturally asynchronous.
 Mocha has [native support for promises](http://mochajs.org/#asynchronous-code) which Chakram exploits.
 All requests and expectations return promises which fulfill to [Chakram response objects](http://dareid.github.io/chakram/global.html#ChakramResponse).

-The example below demonstrates a GET request and an assertation of the returned status code.
-The assertation of the status code returns a promise which is fulfilled once the status code has been checked.
+The example below demonstrates a GET request and an assertion of the returned status code.
+The assertion of the status code returns a promise which is fulfilled once the status code has been checked.

 ```js
 var chakram = require('chakram'),